 The CSHL Institutional Repository contains an ontology of the full names (authority names) of CSHL authors.
 This ontology was created to eliminate the name duplications that occur when only an author’s family name and first initial(s) are used in publications.
 Each name in the CSHL authority name ontology is linked to the publications created by that author.
-When all records are uploaded, the CSHL Institutional Repository will contain publication records back to the beginning of CSHL.
+The CSHL Institutional Repository contains publication records back to the founding of CSHL.

 Because multiple researchers in the same or different fields may have the same first and last names, there is an author ambiguity problem within the scholarly research community.
 To circumvent this problem, the idea has been raised of assigning each researcher a "unique author identifier."